mstack/bootcamp-azure-cosmosdb/readme.md

 ## Summary
-By completing this lab you have learned how to get started with Azure Cosmos DB.
+By completing this lab you have learned how to get started with Azure CosmosDB.
 This includes creating a new account, importing data, running queries, and executing a query via a console application.
-For more information, please check out [CosmosDB.com](http://www.CosmosDB.com)
+For more information, please check out [cosmosdb.com](http://www.cosmosdb.com)

 <!--Image references-->
 [1]: media/001_New_Databases_NoSQL.png